Electric Cinema, Notting Hill: History

 The Electric Cinema first opened in London's Portobello Road on 24 February 1910.
-It was one of the first buildings in Britain to be designed specifically for motion picture exhibition, and was one of the first buildings in the vicinity to be supplied with electricity.
+It was one of the first buildings in Britain to be designed specifically for motion picture exhibition, and one of the first in the area to be supplied with electricity.
 It was built shortly after its namesake the Electric Cinema in Birmingham, which predates it by around two months.
 Its first film was Henry VIII, screened on 23 February 1911.

-The venue opened 18 years before talkies became the norm, so had no facilities to broadcast sound.
+The venue opened 18 years before sound films (talkies) became standard, so had no facilities to broadcast sound.
 The cinema was soon eclipsed by the huge picture palaces that became fashionable during the 1930s but, despite being shuttered for brief periods, it has remained in almost continual use until the present day.

 Designed by architect Gerald Seymour Valentin in the Edwardian Baroque style, it originally opened as the Electric Cinema Theatre, with 600 seats.
 During World War I an angry mob attacked the Electric, believing that its German-born manager was signalling to Zeppelin raiders from the roof, after nearby Arundel Gardens was hit by a bomb dropped from a Zeppelin.

 Later, in 1932, the Electric became the Imperial Playhouse cinema, though by this time the Portobello Road area had become run down, along with the rest of Notting Hill.
 During this time, the venue's nickname among locals was "The Bughole".